Mental Health and Counseling Services

 Kelly A. Bitel, LISW

+Kelly is a Licensed Independent Social Worker in the state of Iowa.
 Kelly obtained her Bachelor of Social Work Degree from Marycrest University and her Master of Social Work Degree from the University of Illinois.
-Kelly is a Licensed Independent Social Worker in the state of Iowa.
 Kelly has over 20 years of experience in the field of social work.
-She has a strong background working with children and families in a variety of areas such as, but not limited to: in-home/foster care, adoption, domestic violence, rape/sexual assault and individual and group counseling for children and families who were victims of crime, ADHD, Play therapy, etc.
+She has a strong background working with children and families in a variety of areas such as, but not limited to: in-home/foster care, adoption, domestic violence, rape/sexual assault and individual and group counseling for children and families who were victims of crime, ADHD, Play therapy, etc. Kelly is also trained Eye Movement Desensitization and Reprocessing (EMDR).

 Nicole Cesar, LMSW

-Nicole received a Bachelors of Science degree in Criminal Justice-Juvenile Justice from Kaplan College and is planning on starting the MSW program at the University of Iowa in August 2014.
+Nicole received a Bachelor of Science degree in Criminal Justice-Juvenile Justice from Kaplan College and her MSW from the University of Iowa.
 Nicole enjoys working with children and adolescents.
-She began her social work career working in residential care and has been a BHIS provider for over two years.
-Nicole has extensive training in childhood mental health, trauma informed care, and skill development.
+She began her social work career working in residential care and has been a BHIS provider.
+Nicole has extensive training in trauma therapy including Trauma Focused Cognitive Behavioral Therapy ( TF- CBT), Trauma Art Narrative Therapy (TANT), and Eye Movement Desensitization and Reprocessing (EMDR).
+Nicole specializes in play therapy and is trained in Parent Child Interaction Therapy (PCIT).

 Tammi White, LISW